Scytáles ISO/IEC 18013-5 Compliant Solutions

 Scytáles ISO-compliant solutions supplement controlled access to your identity information and protection against unauthorized use, supported by the smart device platform's capabilities, like using a PIN code and/or biometrics.

 An mDL/mID Holder does not have to hand over their device at any point of the verification process and has complete control over the data shared with a Validator.

-The ISO 18013-5 defines principles for data privacy and security by design.
-By enabling tap, nearby and distance data communications, the Holder always handles their mobile device and controls which of their data is shared.
-The closest your phone gets to a Validator device is when is tapped for an NFC connection, similar to payment implementations today.
+ISO 18013-5 defines principles for data privacy and security by design.
+By enabling tap, nearby and distance data communications, the Holder handles their mobile device and controls which data is shared.
+The closest your phone gets to a Validator device is when it is tapped for an NFC connection, similar to payment implementations today.

 We understand the importance of tailored solutions that meet your unique requirements.
 Our team of experienced sales representatives is ready to provide you with a customized demonstration of our product.
 Take this opportunity to see firsthand how our innovative solutions can address your specific needs.